dokterbob/django-popularity/README.rst

 	<img onclick="add_view_for(<nn>,<nn>)" />

-    **WARNING**: If you use this method, please be aware that it becomes tremendously easier for anyone on the web to register 'fake' views for objects.
+    **WARNING**: If you use the latter method, please be aware that it becomes tremendously easier for anyone on the web to register 'fake' views for objects.
 Hence, this might be considered a security risk.